Yang Fu (Han dynasty): Struggle for Liang Province

-Service under Cao Rui
+Service under Cao Wei

 Yang Fu continued serving in the Cao Wei state, founded by Cao Cao's son and successor Cao Pi, after the end of the Han dynasty in 220.
 He lived through the reigns of the first two Wei emperors, Cao Pi and Cao Rui, and was enfeoffed as a Secondary Marquis.

+After he became emperor, Cao Rui once attempted to tug at Empress Dowager Guo's clothing as he begged her to play some music; Lady Guo was well known for her playing of the pipa.
+At the time, Yang Fu was by his side; he then asked the emperor, "The Empress Dowager is Your Majesty's dimu; (Note: used to denote the main wife of one's father in the traditional Chinese marriage system.) where is your decorum?"
+Ashamed, Cao Rui withdrew his hand.
+After Lady Guo left, the emperor said to Yang, "I know you emphasize greatly on proper behavior.
+But I am indeed feeling troubled.
+Now that I have listened to you, isn't it like standing beside the flowing waters of the Xiang River and being unable to see that person?
+(Note: referring to Lady Guo's pipa playing.)"

 In 230, the Wei general Cao Zhen led an army to invade Wei's rival state Shu, but the advancement was thwarted by heavy rainfall, which lasted for more than a month and rendered the mountainous paths untraversable.
 Yang Fu, along with others, advised Cao Rui to order Cao Zhen to withdraw the Wei troops.

 Later, when Cao Rui started on his extravagant construction projects and expansion of his imperial harem, Yang Fu repeatedly advised the emperor against such actions.
 However, Cao Rui ignored his advice.
 Yang Fu then sought permission to resign from his position as Minister Steward, but was denied.
-Since then, Cao Rui applauded Yang Fu for his suggestions but seldom acted on them.
+Since then, Cao Rui applauded Yang Fu for his suggestions, but seldom acted on them.

+When Cao Rui's daughter Cao Shu (曹淑) died in infancy (less than one month old) on 15 February 232, (Note: Cao Shu's name was recorded as Tai in Tang Kaiyuan Zhanjing ([魏太和]六年正月甲戌, 皇女泰薨.上及羣臣皆為之服.)
+Tang Kaiyuan Zhanjing, vol.13) Cao Rui insisted on taking part in the funeral procession.
+Yang Fu noted that he did not do so during the funerals of Cao Pi and Empress Dowager Bian, and advised him not to join in the funeral procession.
+Cao Rui ignored Yang's advice.

 Yang Fu died in an unknown year without much family property.
 He was succeeded by his grandson, Yang Bao (楊豹), presumably because his son(s) died early.